-1. Draw 15 counters arranged as a rectangle.
+1. Draw 26 counters arranged as a rectangle.
 2. Three flowers were growing.
-Each had 7 petals.
+Each had 8 petals.
 How many petals altogether?
 Draw them.

-3. What number comes before 30?

-Me easurement/Geometry:

-4. Draw the biggest coffee mug that you have in your house, next to the smallest glass or cup.
+3. What number comes before 300? Μe Measurement/Geometry: 4.
+Draw the biggest mug or cup that you have in your house, next to the smallest one.
+How many small cups fit in the large one?
 5. What time will it be when you go to bed?

-6. Draw an object that is curved, but is not a ball.

-Cha ance/Data:

-7. Do you have more glasses or bowls in your kitchen?
+Draw the clock face.
+6. Draw an object that has flat faces, but is not a cube or rectangular prism.
+Cha ance/Data: 7.
+Do you have more cups and glasses or more cutlery in your kitchen?
 How many more?
 Write the number sentence and show your working.